tzi/chewing-grid.css/README.md

 </div>
 ```

-You have to add at least `column-max-count - 1` columns.
+You have to add at least `column-max-count - 1` items.

 How to Contribute